Acadians

-Most Acadians were deported to various British American colonies, where many were put into forced labour or servitude.
-Some Acadians were deported to England, some to the Caribbean, and some to France.
-After being expelled to France, many Acadians were eventually recruited by the Spanish government to migrate to Luisiana (present-day Louisiana).
-These Acadians settled into or alongside the existing Louisiana Creole settlements, sometimes intermarrying with Creoles, and gradually developed what became known as Cajun culture.

-In time, some Acadians returned to the Maritime provinces of Canada, mainly to New Brunswick.
-The British prohibited them from resettling their lands and villages in what became Nova Scotia.
-Before the American Revolutionary War, the Crown settled Protestant European immigrants and New England Planters in former Acadian communities and farmland.
-After the war, it made land grants in Nova Scotia to Loyalists.
-British policy was to establish a majority culture of Protestant religions and to assimilate Acadians with the local populations where they resettled.

 Acadians speak a variety of French called Acadian French, which has a few regional accents (for example, Chiac in the southeast of New Brunswick, or Brayon in the northwest of New Brunswick).
 Most can also speak English.
-The Louisiana Cajun descendants tend to speak English, including Cajun English, and/or Louisiana French, a relative of Acadian French from Canada.
+The Louisiana Cajun descendants tend to speak English, including Cajun English, or Louisiana French, a relative of Acadian French from Canada, though most have been primarily anglophone since the mid-20th century.
+Most Acadians in Canada continue to live in majority French-speaking communities, notably those in New Brunswick, where Acadians and Francophones are granted autonomy in areas such as education and health.
+In some cases, Acadians intermarried with Indigenous peoples, in particular, the Mi'kmaq.

 Estimates of contemporary Acadian populations vary widely.
 The Canadian census of 2006 reported only 96,145 Acadians in Canada, based on self-declared ethnic identity.
-However the Canadian Encyclopedia estimates that there are at least 500,000 of Acadian ancestry in Canada, which would include many who declared their ethnic identity for the census as French or as Canadian.
+However, the Canadian Encyclopedia estimates that there are at least 500,000 people of Acadian ancestry in Canada, which would include many who declared their ethnic identity for the census as French or as Canadian.